dnolter959/autodiff/docs/milestone1.md

    - `new_real` is `func` applied to `real`
    - `new_dual` is the derivative of `func` applied to `real` *times* `dual` (by the chain rule)
 - By explicitly defining elemental operations in this way, we ensure that when evaluating expressions containing dual numbers, python will resolve to a final expression which is itself a dual number whose dual part represents the derivative of interest
-- Here are some such functions:
+- Here are some such functions.
+Note that these functions will ultimately need to gracefully handle non-Dual numbers, by, for example, falling back to the standard implementation (e.g., `np.sin`) when passed a real number.

 ```python
 import numpy as np